UniMath/agda-unimath/src/complex-numbers/magnitude-complex-numbers.lagda.md

         by ap real-ℝ⁰⁺ (distributive-sqrt-mul-ℝ⁰⁺ _ _)
 ```

-### The magnitude of a complex number multiplied on the left by an embedded real number
+### The magnitude of a complex number multiplied on the left by a real number as a complex number

 ```agda
 abstract